ClairBerlin/clair-stack/k8s/README.md

 ## Environment and Configuration Management

 We use [Kustomize](https://kustomize.io/) to configure the stack for different environments.
-An environment's configuration consists of a set of environment variables used to generate a config map called `clair-config-map` and a set of password files used to generate a secret called `clair-secret`.
+An environment's configuration consists of a set of environment variables used to generate a config map called `clair-config-map` and a set of password files used to generate service-specific secrets.
 The secret files in `base/secrets` do not contain any real passwords.
 You will have to create a [Kustomize overlay](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) to override them.

 You can use the following shell script to generate the skeleton of a new environment (set ENV_NAME accordingly):